elmedch/elmedch/README.md

 ###  Hi There 👋, I am [Mohamed Chakib]

-Software engineer and AI researcher with practical experience in full-stack web application development and automation using Node.js, RoR, React.js, SpannerDB, PostgreSQL, and MongoDB.
+Software engineer and AI researcher with practical experience in full-stack web application development and automation .
 My passion is building products that benefit users!

 * Backend development: Node.js, Supabase